Date of Award

 Finally, the target tracking problem in heterogeneous sensor networks is investigated extensively.
 Extended Kalman Filter and particle filter techniques are implemented and compared for tracking a maneuvering.

 Zuo, Long, "Conditional Posterior Cramer-Rao Lower Bound and Distributed Target Tracking in Sensor Networks" (2011).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 301.
+301.